Despite the uncertainty, there are practical reasons why we need creativity and flexibility in our approach to the curriculum during coronavirus.

-Using the summer term to let pupils create, make and perform projects that interest them can provide opportunities for students to express their feelings and emotions, spark their imagination, develop independence, maintain motivation and build resilience in the face of uncertainty.
+Using the curriculum to let pupils create, make and perform projects that interest them can provide opportunities for students to express their feelings and emotions, spark their imagination, develop independence, maintain motivation and build resilience in the face of uncertainty.

 Support social and emotional needs through creativity

-Creative projects support children and young people’s social and emotional needs and will help them to process the current worrying and disorienting situation.
+Creative projects support children and young people’s social and emotional needs and help them to talk about and process what they have experienced during lockdown.
 Examples of this kind of learning are provided in the AGENDA toolkit with activities like What jars you?, getting children to ‘felt’ their feelings, create mood boards or make a relationships web.

 Creative approaches to reading for pleasure